 What is affiliate marketing?

-Affiliate marketing, a form of internet marketing, involves the use of affiliates in order to increase traffic to your business website, therefore leads and potential sales.
+Affiliate marketing, a form of internet marketing, involves the use of affiliates in order to increase traffic to your business website, therefore leads and potential sales, agencies like the one at andinet.org can help you learn more about it.
 Affiliates refer people to purchase products and services from your website and are rewarded on a commission basis per new sale, making affiliate marketing a cost-effective form of marketing.

 One example of affiliate marketing involves either individuals, or other businesses writing positive reviews of your products, containing a link to purchase the product from your website.
 If a sale is gained from the traffic generated by this link, the affiliate will earn a specified amount of commission, which is usually anywhere between 1% up to 75%.
 This form of marketing is most commonly used within the beauty industry, where commission rates are around 30% of sales.